KidkArolis/jetpack/docs/07-hot-reloading.md

 ## Vanilla JS

 If you're not using React, hot reloading can still be used.
-That's something that webpack has always supported.
+That's something that webpack supports natively.
 All you need to do is add the following bit of code somewhere in your application, preferably in the entry module.

 ```js
 if (module.hot) {